Matthew Minagall

 Matthew John Peter Minagall (born 13 November 1971) is a former cricketer who played 13 matches of first-class cricket for South Australia from 1991 to 1998.

 Minagall was a left-arm wrist-spinner who was never able to establish a place in the South Australian team.
 He had one outstanding match, when he took 7 for 152 and 4 for 111 against Tasmania in Adelaide in 1994-95.

+Minagall is married to Shannon Minagall (nee Hebbard) and has 2 daughters, Montana and Jesse.